w3f/PSPs/PSPs/drafts/psp-22.md

 ```

 ### Errors
-The suggested methods revert the transaction and return a `Result` type with one of the following error enum's:
+The suggested methods revert the transaction and return a [SCALE-encoded](https://github.com/paritytech/parity-scale-codec) `Result` type with one of the following `Error` enum variants:

 ```rust
 enum PSP22Error {